OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-26.md

 ## 1 Samuel 26:17

-Then Saul recognized David’s voice and said,
+Then Saul recognised David’s voice and said,
 “Is this your voice, my son David?”
 And David said, “It is my voice, my lord the king.”